gearglow/ReptiliaWithATwist/The List.md

 They decided to put up the lightning rod first, as a fail-over precaution.
 When the ward came down, there was a chance of built-up energy discharging, and having somewhere to discharge _to_ was probably a good idea.

 First, they all congregated on the grounds.
 Elysia, Ron, and Ginny had their brooms with them.
-Hermione instructed them to gather a bunch of rocks, the redder the better, so they all trooped over to the lake shore and made a pile of stones.
+Hermione instructed them to gather a bunch of rocks, the redder the better (presumably because of iron content), so they all trooped over to the lake shore and made a pile of stones.
 Then Hermione waved her wand over it, turning it first into one big rock, then into a lump of metal, then drawing out the metal into a tall pole and a large metal spike, joined by a long coil of large-gauge cable.

 "We should probably shield the cable..."
 Elysia mused, which led to them all gathering sticks and leaves.
 Hermione transfigured them into a sheet of rubber, then charmed the rubber into place around the cable.
 By the time she was done, Elysia had transfigured another stone into a metal plate, which was then transfigured into a junction box and connected to the cable.
 Luna then started carving runes of permanence into the transfigured materials, so they would keep their new form.

 About an hour after they'd started, they had one lightning rod ready for installation.
 The three with brooms flew up to the top of the tallest tower, levitating the rod and stabilizing the cable as they went.
 The cable spooled out below them, as Neville, Luna, and Hermione kept control of the stake-end.
 Once the rod portion was standing up straight atop the tower's spire, Elysia transfigured the end of the rod to cap the spire snugly, and sealed it in place with permanent sticking runes.
-The three flyers then flew down the cable, using sticking charms and runes to affix the cable to the side of the tower, until they landed and Elysia drove the anchor stake deep into the ground with a powerful banishing charm.
+The three fliers then flew down the cable, using sticking charms and runes to affix the cable to the side of the tower, until they landed and Elysia drove the anchor stake deep into the ground with a powerful banishing charm.
 A few notice-me-not runes, and then they all stood back to admire their work.

 "Wow, that looks rather good!"
 Neville said.